pintub/dataStructure-algo/Graph.md

 ##### :rocket: Shortest Path problem([It has many variants, here covered only 3 types](https://brilliant.org/wiki/shortest-path-algorithms/))
 - Types depending on Source/Destination
-  - Only source given, Find the shortest path from source to all nodes
+  - Only one source given, Find the shortest path from source to all nodes
   - Both source and destination given
 - Types depending on Graphs
   - UnDirected Unit weighted Graph  (Greedy problem)
     - Related Notes
       - :bulb: BFS, never DFS.
 Think harder WHY
       - One variation is start w/ source node, other problems go via outer loop.
 Disconnected components are anyway at ∞ distance from source
       - use Q + nodeVsDistanceFromSourceMap .
 When you reach a node, mark distance = parentNodeDistanceFromSource + 1.
 Each value in this map is updated only once because of BFS way of traversal & each edge is of unit weight.
 Finally, nodeVsDistanceFromSourceMap is the result. nodeVsVisitedFlagMap no more required.
-Each node is visited only once in this algorithm unlinke next 2 problems.
+Each node is visited only once in this algorithm unlike next 2 problems.
       - Space = O(2*V)
       - Time = O(V+E)
   - UnDirected non-Unit non-negative Weighted Graph (Dijkstra's Algorithm)
     - Related Notes
       - Similar to UnDirected Unit weighted Graph  (Greedy problem)
       - BFS used, Priority Q(instead of Q) + nodeVsDistanceFromSourceMap
-      - Priority Q's comparision-key is "distanceFromSource", each node has both distanceFromSource & node label
+      - Priority Q's comparison-key is "distanceFromSource", each node has both distanceFromSource & node label
       - Start with <source node, 0> in PQ
-      - Distance for a node in map can get updated multiple times, keep the minimum of existing and incoming value.
+      - `Variation from UnDirected Unit weighted Graph BFS` Distance for a node in map can get updated multiple times, keep the minimum of existing value and incoming value.
 If distance is updated, push to Priority Q. So a variation is, a node can enter priority Q multiple times unlike other problems.
 It's okay to have duplicate nodes(with different distanceFromSource) in PQ at any moment
   - Weighted DAG (Extension of Topological Sorting)
     - Related Notes :bulb:
       - First, Do topological sorting using DFS and stack(You can do BFS kahn's algorithm and use a ordered-list as well).<br/>
         Then maintain a nodeVsDistanceFromSourceMap.
-Intialize with In.MAX values.<br/>
+Initialize with Integer.MAX values.<br/>
-        Pop from stack and for each neighboe, mark distance of a neighboe = min(existing Value in map, parentNodeDistanceFromSource + weight)<br/>
+        Pop from stack and for each neighbor, mark distance of a neighbor = min(existing Value in map, parentNodeDistanceFromSource + weight)<br/>
         Distance in nodeVsDistanceFromSourceMap might get updated more than once.
       - [Solve this Problem, Start from Stack](./resources/graph/ShortestPathProblemExamplesToSolve.png)
   - Negative Weighted Graph (Bellman-Ford Algorithm)